Division of Biosphere Science

 Advanced Course in Environmental Molecular Biology II

-To learn plant mechanisms underlying growth and responses to environmental stress from the viewpoint of evolution and their application.
+To learn molecular mechanisms underlying growth and responses to environmental stress from the viewpoint of evolution and their application in plants, microorganisms, and animals, especially mammals.

 To learn biological interactions between microorganisms and plants in ecosystems.